2018 Museum Day Live!

 Ticket Required for this FREE event

 Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Museum Day Ticket…for free!
-To receive your free Museum Day Live!
-Ticket for two people only, please fill out the form linked ahead of your visit.
+Fee Museum Day Live Ticket is for two people only.
+Tickets will be available for the public to download beginning at midnight on August 15, 2018.
 Your Ticket will be emailed to you after you submit your information.
 You may show your e-mail ticket on your phone, or print a copy, to receive your free admission.

 Read more HERE.